 At the beginning of the Peloponnesian War, in 431, the Thessalians sent troops to help Athens against Sparta.
 The leader of the Pharsalian contingent was a man name Meno, who may or may not have been a relative of the Thessalian Meno who gave his name to a dialogue by the philosopher Plato.

 In the fourth century, the process of urbanization -slow in comparison to central Greece- continued and Pharsalus built a city wall.
-However, there was also some centralization in Thessaly, and Larissa and Pherae both wanted to be the real Thessalian capital.
-In 395, Medius of Larissa, who was at war with Lycophron of Pherae, captured Pharsalus, and expelled a Spartan garrison that may have been there since the Decelean or Ionian War (413-404).
-The capture of Pharsalus was one of the first operations in the Corinthian War, in which the Boeotians, Athenians, Corinthians, Argives, and Larissans fought against the Spartans and Pheraeans.
+However, there was also some centralization in Thessaly, and Larisa and Pherae both wanted to be the real Thessalian capital.
+In 395, Medius of Larisa, who was at war with Lycophron of Pherae, captured Pharsalus, and expelled a Spartan garrison that may have been there since the Decelean or Ionian War (413-404).
+The capture of Pharsalus was one of the first operations in the Corinthian War, in which the Boeotians, Athenians, Corinthians, Argives, and Larisans fought against the Spartans and Pheraeans.

 Twenty years later, Jason, the son of Lycophron of Pherae, conquered Pharsalos, and another twenty years later, king Philip II of Macedonia added all of Thessaly to his dominions, accepting the tageia for himself (352).
 Six years later, he captured the port of Halos and gave it to Pharsalus, which from now on had access to the sea.
 Still, the Pharsalians did not like the Macedonians: after the death of Philip's son Alexander the Great in 323, they joined the Greek coalition that in vain tried to cast off the Macedonian yoke in the Lamian War.
 It appears to have remained unpunished when Antipater had restored order in the summer of 322, but in 304 Halos was refounded, something that the Pharsalians will not have appreciated.